Why should you learn some French texting abbreviations?

 20 of the most common French texting abbreviations

-If something is funny in English, you would probably use the text message abbreviation LOL (laughing out loud).
+In French, just like in English, there are different text abbreviations you would use to express different degrees of amusement or funniness.
+If something is funny in English, you might use the text message abbreviation LOL (laughing out loud).
 If something is even funnier than you would most likely use ROFL (Rolling On The Floor Laughing) or LMAO (laughing my ass off).
-In French, just like in English, there are different text abbreviations you would use to express different degrees of amusement or funniness.

 note* You can use LOL when texting with a French person.
-They will understand that is means something funny.
+They will understand what it means.
 They probably have no idea that it stands for Laugh out loud though.
-LOL LOL LOL.
+MDR LOL LOL LOL.

 5- C Ca: